RTAndrew/data-science-nanodedree/README.md

 ### Overview
 This project was based on a generic company named Sakilla DVD Rentals, in which the student was tasked to run SQL queries on the company's database in order to answer business questions.

-To answers needed to be in a graph visualization along with its description.
+The answers needed to be in a graph visualization along with its description.
 There were in total 4 presentation slides, each one containing one answer to a particulary area of the business.

 ## Project 2 - Python

 ### Overview
-This project the student was provided with 3 different dataset.
+In this project, the student was provided with 3 different datasets.
 The mission was to read them using python language, and provide interactive analytical presentation based on the user's input.

 #### Files used